 These dates continued: movies, concerts, lectures, restaurant and night club dinners, the bowling alley, carriage rides through the Casino Campestre (Camaguey’s immense urban park), moonlight walks through Camaguey’s many plazas.
 But always with one of Mariana’s sisters, Elia Maria or Ofelia, or Benito’s sister Olga or his cousin Bertha Respall, in the third seat.

-Elia Maria and Ofelia Martínez
+Two of the chaperones Elia Maria and Ofelia Martínez |

 A year later they were still dating, and by then, for at least one of the chaperones, the dates had long stopped being fun.
 Elia Maria says that she started resenting having her evenings interrupted by her chaperoning duties.
 Mariana would ask her at the last minute, she would say she was busy, Mariana would appeal to her parents, and there she was, in the back of the car, sulking.